-Unlike a regular DWI—which is usually a misdemeanor—an underage per se DWI isn’t considered a crime in New York.
-Instead of having to go to criminal court, a driver who's charged only with violating New York's underage per se statute will be referred to the Department of Motor Vehicles (DMV) for a hearing.
+Instead of having to go to criminal court—as would be the case with a normal DWI—a driver who's charged only with violating New York's underage per se statute will be referred to the Department of Motor Vehicles (DMV) for a hearing.
 And it'll be a DMV commissioner, as opposed to a judge or jury, who will decide whether the driver is guilty of the charge.

 A motorist found guilty of violating New York's underage per se law will face a six-month license and have to pay a $125 civil penalty.
 However, most of these motorists will be able to get a conditional license (generally, for driving to and from work and school) if they participate in the "Impaired Driver Program," formerly called the "Drinking Driver Program."

 Anyone, including an underage driver, can get a DWI for driving with a BAC of .08% or more or while impaired to a "substantial degree" by alcohol.
-Also, any motorist can be convicted a DWAI for driving while impaired to "any extent" by alcohol, drugs, or a combination of the two.
-(See First-Offense DWI/DUI in New York for more detailed descriptions of the different offenses that a driver who’s ingested drugs or alcohol can be charged with.)
+Also, any motorist can be convicted of a DWAI for driving while impaired to "any extent" by alcohol, drugs, or a combination of the two.

 New York's DWI laws are extremely complicated and full of nuances.
 If you've been arrested or charged with a DWI or DWAI, an experienced DWI attorney can help you understand what you're up against and what you should do next.